Oleener/Challenge_7_ETF_Analysis/README.md

 # ETF Analysis
 This is a Jupyter notebook that analyzes the performance of ETF (Exchange-traded fund) data which an SQL library stores along with Professionally styled and formatted interactive visualizations.
+The notebook first analyzes a single asset in the ETF, optimizes data access with advanced SQL queries, Analyzes the ETF portfolio, and deploys the notebook as a web application.

 ---